Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              Please add a detailed description of the problem and the comment.
-         - Based on the received comments a final document will be published latest by the expected publication date below, integrated in a new version of DASH-IF IOP if the following additional criteria are fulfilled:
-             - All comments from community review are addressed
-             - The relevant aspects for the Conformance Software are provided
-             - Verified IOP test vectors are provided
+         - Based on the received comments a final document will be published latest by the expected publication date below, integrated in a new version of DASH-IF IOP if the following additional criteria are fulfilled: All comments from community review are addressed, The relevant aspects for the Conformance Software are provided Verified IOP test vectors are provided
         </td>

 </tr>